homieHolmes/Projects/README.md

-This line from remote repository

- This line is from local repository
+This line is remoted from local repository

-Git stashing demo line.
+Test Git stashing demo line using git bash.